How much is your car worth?

 The Blazer comes with free roadside assistance for 5 years 60,000 miles.
 Chevrolet will send help if you run out of gas, need a jump-start, lock your keys in or need any assistance on the road.
 Volkswagen doesn’t give free roadside assistance for the Tiguan.

-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Volkswagen doesn’t pay scheduled maintenance for the Tiguan.

 There are almost 5 times as many Chevrolet dealers as there are Volkswagen dealers, which makes it much easier should you ever need service under the Blazer’s warranty.